-3. Areas of Educational Reformation: Passion, Connection, and Wonder
+3. Areas of Educational Reformation: Guiding Passion, Connection, and Wonder

 Katie Hargus, Climate Action Youth Ambassador.
 July 5, 2019.
 Victoria, BC.

-In recent decades, an understanding has arisen amongst researchers and teachers alike that traditional education systems require drastic reform.
+Over the last couple weeks, I’ve discussed the challenges and importance of providing children with relevant and meaningful education, particularly considering the disconnection pervasive throughout many of our systems.
+As follows, an understanding has arisen amongst researchers and teachers alike over the last couple decades that traditional education systems require drastic reform.
 In his 1994 book Earth in Mind: On Education, the Environment, and the Human Prospect, David Orr identifies three “dangers” of these traditional, or ‘formal’ education systems.
 Although I disagree with the rhetoric of ‘danger’ as a productive framework for change, I do acknowledge the utility of addressing the drawbacks of traditional education systems in order to point at place for reformation to occur.
-For this reason, I will henceforth substitute the word ‘danger’ for ‘areas of reformation’.
+For this reason, I will from now on substitute the word ‘danger’ for ‘areas of reformation’.
 These areas will be discussed in-depth in the following sections in order to outline the importance of children’s accessibility to education that empowers passion, connection, and wonder.
 The CAYAC program actively aims to prioritize these values through its place-based, experiential, and hands-on approaches to engaging young children with their natural systems.

 Reformation 1: Exploring Passion